What is Cross-Origin Resource Sharing (CORS)?

 method to ensure the server approves the actual request.

 The Coinbase App API v2 uses CORS to allow secure, client-side access to its endpoints directly from browsers, enabling various use cases like fetching live cryptocurrency prices.
-Here’s how it simplifies integration:
+Here’s how it simplifies integration:- Ease of Use: JavaScript can directly fetch API data without needing server-side intermediaries.

 Access-Control-Allow-Origin: Specifies which origin(s) are permitted access.
 Example: